ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ---

-To find the .txt object, I applied this filter:
+This narrowed the results to four events.
+To identify the text file specifically, I added a .txt filter:
 ```spl
 index="botsv3" sourcetype="aws:s3:accesslogs" frothlywebcode "REST.PUT.OBJECT" .txt
 ```

----

-**d) Output**

 From the addition of ".txt" to the filtered result, I identified the text file uploaded to the S3 bucket:
 <img width="975" height="412" alt="image" src="https://github.com/user-attachments/assets/e4338c58-d8d5-47a2-a2e4-434c5d225f65" />

-**e) Interpretation**
+---

-Identifying `OPEN_BUCKET_PLEASE_FIX.txt` shows the direct impact of Bud’s risky S3 ACL change.
-S3 server access logs' request and object information are correlated with the `PutBucketAcl` event with `REST.PUT.OBJECT` entries in `aws:s3:accesslogs` to verify what was uploaded, when it occurred, and to identify malicious or warning files during the exposure window (Amazon Web Services, 2023).
+For a SOC, identifying OPEN_BUCKET_PLEASE_FIX.txt shows the direct impact of Bud’s risky S3 ACL change.
+S3 server access logs' request and object information are correlated with the PutBucketAcl event with REST.PUT.OBJECT entries in aws:s3:accesslogs to verify what was uploaded, when it occurred, and to identify malicious or warning files during the exposure window (Amazon Web Services, 2023).

-### Q8 – FQDN of the endpoint that is running a different Windows operating system edition
+### Q8 – FQDN of the endpoint with a different Windows edition

 **a) Answer**

 BSTOLL-L.froth.ly

-**b) Description**
+**b) Explanation**

-This question uses Windows host inventory data (winhostmon) to compare OS editions across endpoints and find the one workstation whose Windows edition differs from the standard Frothly baseline, identified via its FQDN.
-In a SOC context, comparing fields such as OS edition and FQDN across all hosts, allows the analyst to quickly spot outliers that may represent unmanaged, misconfigured, or higher-risk machines.

-**c) Method used**

-I used this filter to start, and it returned 204 events:
+This question identifies a host running a different Windows edition compared to the rest of the estate.
+I started with:
 ```spl
 index="botsv3" sourcetype="winhostmon" "windows 10"
 ```